-Diving Rapid Bay… These two large, side-by-side, jetties in Rapid Bay on the Fleurieu Peninsula are probably the most popular shore dive in South Australia!
+Diving Rapid Bay Jetty… These two large, side-by-side, jetties in Rapid Bay on the Fleurieu Peninsula are probably the most popular shore dive in South Australia!

-It’s convenient location, 100km south of the state capital Adelaide.
-Together with its sheltered position and great marine life makes it hard to beat.
+Their convenient location, 100km south of the state capital Adelaide.
+Together with the sheltered position and great marine life makes them hard to beat.
 Particularly so given the excellent chances of seeing the wonderful Australian leafy seadragon while underwater there!

 With many claiming that Rapid Bay is the leafy seadragon capital of Australia… Not sure about that personally – but it is good!